nishalahmedpk/generalized-nuclei-instance-seg/README.md

 # Generalized Nuclei Instance Segmentation

-A comprehensive comparison of deep learning architectures for nuclei instance segmentation in histopathology images, with novel approaches for handling vague/ambiguous regions.
+Comparing different deep learning approaches for nuclei instance segmentation in histopathology images, with a focus on handling those tricky ambiguous regions that are hard to annotate.

 ## Overview

-This project implements and evaluates multiple state-of-the-art nuclei instance segmentation pipelines on the **NuInsSeg dataset**, focusing on:
+This project explores multiple state-of-the-art architectures on the **NuInsSeg dataset**, including:
 - Reproducing and analyzing published baseline methods
 - Investigating the impact of post-processing techniques on segmentation quality
 - Developing vague-region-aware architectures to handle ambiguous annotations

 ## Motivation

-Accurate nuclei segmentation is crucial for computational pathology and disease diagnosis.
-However, real-world histopathology images often contain:
+Why does this matter?
+In real histopathology images, perfectly segmenting nuclei is harder than it sounds.
+You often run into:
-- Overlapping nuclei with unclear boundaries
+- Nuclei that overlap or touch each other
-- Vague/ambiguous regions where annotation is uncertain
+- Regions where even pathologists aren't sure where one nucleus ends and another begins (the "vague regions")
-- High variability across different tissue types
+- Different tissue types with varying characteristics

-This project addresses these challenges through systematic evaluation of architectures and loss functions designed to handle annotation ambiguity.
+Instead of just trying one approach, this project systematically compares different architectures and techniques to see which strategies actually work best for handling these challenges.

 ## Implemented Architectures